-A fine needle aspiration of the thyroid gland is a procedure to remove thyroid cells for examination.
-The thyroid is located in the neck in front of the trachea (windpipe).
+Fine needle aspiration of the thyroid gland is a procedure to remove thyroid cells for examination.
+The thyroid gland is a butterfly-shaped gland located inside the front of the lower neck.

 This test may be done in the health care provider's office or in a hospital.
 Numbing medicine (anesthesia) may or may not be used because the needle is very thin.

-Pressure will be applied to the biopsy site to stop any bleeding.
-The site will be covered with a bandage.
+Pressure is applied to the biopsy site to stop any bleeding.
+The site is then covered with a bandage.

 If numbing medicine is used, you may feel a sting as the needle is inserted and the medicine is injected.

 You may have slight discomfort in your neck afterward.
-You may also have a small amount of bruising, which will go away over time.
+You may also have slight bruising, which soon goes away.

 The thyroid tissue looks normal and the cells do not appear to be cancer under a microscope.